Human Resources Management

 In the face of a changing workforce, including an aging population and increased number of retirements, and a challenging economic environment, organizations in Canada are placing an increased emphasis on strategic human resources management.
 The demand for qualified Human Resources professionals is increasing.
 As a graduate of this program, you will possess the skills for employment in a variety of human resources positions such as human resources administrator, human resources manager, labour relations officer, training co–ordinator, compensation analyst, HRIS specialist, health and safety specialist or benefits administrator.
 You will have the skills and expertise to add immediate value to an organization.

-Students can begin their two-semester program of study in September or January, and both groups are eligible to apply for the coop option.
+Students can begin their two-semester program of study in September or January, and both groups are eligible to apply for the co-op option.

-The subjects in this program may be credited by the Human Resources Professionals Association (HRPA) towards the Certified Human Resources Professional designation (CHRP) as well as by the International Personnel Management Association (IPMA), towards the Certified Professional or Certified Specialist designations (IPMA – CP or IPMA – CS).
+The courses in this program may be credited by the Human Resources Professionals Association (HRPA) towards the Certified Human Resources Professional designation (CHRP) as well as by the International Personnel Management Association (IPMA), towards the Certified Professional or Certified Specialist designations (IPMA – CP or IPMA – CS).

 Co-operative Education Option